orbitbot/web-mqtt-client/README.md

 **1.3.0**

-- [ ] Messages API automatically subscribes and unsubscribes from topics
+- [x] Messages API automatically subscribes and unsubscribes from topics
-- [ ] filter subscription/unsubscription calls to broker if topic has other callbacks
+- [x] filter subscription/unsubscription calls to broker if topic has other callbacks
+- [x] can manually force subscribe or unsubscribe calls using Messages API

 **1.2.1**